Hundreds of Flying Taxis to Be Made in Ohio, Home of the Wright Brothers and Astronaut Legends - The National Herald

 “For a hundred years, the Dayton area has been a leader in aviation innovation,” Husted said.
 “But capturing a large-scale manufacturer of aircraft has always eluded the local economy there.
 With this announcement, that aspiration has been realized.”

 The Wright brothers, Orville and Wilbur, lived and worked in Dayton.
 In 1910, they opened the first U.S. airplane factory there.
-To connect the historical dots, Joby’s formal announcement Monday will take place at Orville Wright’s home, Hawthorn Hill, and conclude with a ceremonial flypast of a replica of the Wright Model B Flyer.
+To connect the historical dots, Joby’s formal announcement Monday took place at Orville Wright’s home, Hawthorn Hill, and concluded with a ceremonial flypast of a replica of the Wright Model B Flyer.

 Joby’s production aircraft is designed to transport a pilot and four passengers at speeds of up to 200 miles (321.87 kilometers) per hour, with a maximum range of 100 miles (160.93 kilometers).
 Its quiet noise profile is barely audible against the backdrop of most cities, the company said.
 The plan is to place them in aerial ridesharing networks beginning in 2025.

-With incentives of up to $325 million from the state of Ohio, its JobsOhio economic development office and local government, plus $500 million of Joby’s own cash, the company plans to build an Ohio facility capable of delivering up to 500 aircraft a year and creating 2,000 jobs.
+The $500 million project is supported by up to $325 million in incentives from the state of Ohio, its JobsOhio economic development office and local government.
+With the funds, Joby plans to build an Ohio facility capable of delivering up to 500 aircraft a year and creating 2,000 jobs.
 The U.S. Department of Energy has invited Joby to apply for a loan to support development of the facility as a clean energy project.

 Joby CEO JoeBen Bevirt told the AP that the company chose Ohio after an extensive and competitive search.
 Its financial package wasn’t the largest, but the chance to bring the operation to the birthplace of aviation — with a workforce experienced in the field — sealed the deal, he said.

-Note: Earlier versions of this article were corrected to reflect that the description of incentives and company investment is additive, with up to $325 million in incentives as part of the $500 million total, and to indicate that the name of the airline is Delta Air Lines, not Delta Airlines.